Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 GROUP BY customer_id;
 ```

 I used a CTE(`points_cte`) to calculate the points for each customer based on the given criteria.
-I used the `interval` data type to specify 7 days which is a week so I could give points according to the criteria.
+I used the `interval` data type to specify 6 days because 6 days plus the `join_date` makes the first week so I could give points according to the criteria.
 Then i queried the results from the CTE.
 I filtered to exclude `order_date` after January so i used `to_date()` to convert 2021-01-31 to a date so I could compare it with `order_date`

 customer_id	|points
 -----|-----